From the ancient past comes the oldest form of Indian classical music.

 It is music as devotion - Dhrupad.

-This steady, dignified form of music is often heard tuned to a lower tonic - low A or Bb.
+This steady, dignified form of music is often heard tuned to a lower tonic - low A or Bb (rather than C).
 There is a certain seriousness and purity to it.
 This bass tuning and purity of harmonics was the inspiration for this instrument.

-The Personal Tambura® is a bass instrument tuned to low C with a string length of 29".
-This affords it more portability than a usual bass tambura (hence "Personal").
+The Personal Tambura® is also a bass tambura (aka 'male') usually tuned to C. It has a string length of 29" thus affording it more portability than a usual bass tambura - hence "Personal".
 Tuning the Personal Tambura® to this low pitch calls for the use of a very fine polished wound wire with very clean harmonics.

 The clients who commissioned my Contrabass Tamburas were not so concerned with portability and wanted to bathe in the harmonics of a much longer string.
 It is in recognition of them that I dubbed this instrument the "Dhrupad Tambura" and built it with a 42" string length.

-The aubergine instrument pictured above is a five-string version pictured next to a Personal Tambura® to show its relative size.
+The aubergine instrument pictured here is a five-string version.
+Above, it is pictured next to a Personal Tambura® to show its relative size.

-The Tambura pictured to the left and below is the four-string version but with custom sound holes based on a Fibonacci series (or a crop circle if you prefer).
+The Tambura pictured below is the four-string version but with custom sound holes based on a Fibonacci series (or a crop circle if you prefer).
 Since we are in the "Bespoke Instrument" section, this is the sort of individual expression that comes up.